Fractured Magic: Chapter Fifteen

 The Fractured Magic logo and an image of a young man with all-black eyes.

-When Roman finally attacked, alarm chased away the irritation on the Enforcer’s face.
-He barely raised his sword to block in time, grunting in pain when the impact jarred his shoulder, Roman’s blade sliding off his with a horrible squeal.
+When Roman finally attacked, alarm quickly swept away the Enforcer’s irritation.
+He could barely keep up with Roman, could barely block each new swing in time.
 It wasn’t that he moved slowly.
 On the contrary, he moved faster, than anyone Maebhe had ever seen, almost too fast for her eyes to follow.
 Roman just moved faster.

-Maebhe scrambled out of the way just in time, but when she reached back and her fingers brushed warm skin, she yelped.
-Behind her was the Enforcer girl.
-For a horrifying moment, Maebhe thought the girl had awoken, but no. Her chest rose and fell, steady amidst the chaos.
-Looking at her so close, Maebhe noticed something strange: a fresh brand on the girl’s wrist, a swirling loop with a sword running through it.
+Maebhe scrambled out of the way in time, but when she reached back and her fingers brushed warm skin, she yelped.
+Behind her was the Enforcer girl Roman had knocked unconscious.
+For a horrifying moment, Maebhe thought the girl had awoken, but her chest rose and fell as steady as before, steady amidst the chaos.
+This close, Maebhe noticed something strange on the girl’s wrist: a fresh brand, a swirling loop with a sword running through it.

-“Are you alright?”
-Roman asked, making her turn back around.
+“Are you all right?”
+Roman asked, making Maebhe turn back around.

 Why was he worrying about her?
-In the time he spent asking, the Enforcer scrambled to his feet.
+In the time he spent asking, his opponent scrambled to his feet.
 Roman had wasted his advantage just to make sure she was unharmed.
-“Fine,” Maebhe said, quickly.
+“Fine!”
+Maebhe said, quickly.

 Then the Enforcer attacked, and Roman could no longer talk.
-Remembering the gun from Ivey, Maebhe drew it, trained it on the two men, but lowered it again only seconds later.
+Belatedly remembering the gun from Ivey, Maebhe drew it and trained it on the two men but had to lower it again only seconds later.
 They were moving too fast.
-Odds were too good that she’d hit Roman by mistake.
+She couldn’t risk hitting Roman by mistake.

-Finally pressing an opening, the Enforcer tackled Roman, catching him by the waist and making him drop his sword in surprise.
+Finally pressing an opening, the Enforcer tackled Roman, catching him by the waist and making him drop his sword in his surprise.
 By the time they’d hit the ground, though, Roman had flipped their positions.
-He straddled the man, threw a punch that cracked when it struck the man’s jaw.
+Straddling the man, he threw a punch that cracked when it struck the man’s jaw.
 Roman swung again and again, the Enforcer struggling to buck him off until eventually, his struggling stopped.
-Still, Roman didn’t stop hitting.
+Even then, Roman didn’t stop hitting.

 Maebhe pushed to her feet.
 “Roman, stop!
 Don’t kill him!” she cried.
 If she’d ever thought she could be okay with killing, she was wrong.
-She didn’t want anyone to die here — not for her, not for Kieran, not for Ide.
+She didn’t want anyone to die here—not for her, not for Kieran, not for Íde.
+She knew that, now.

 Roman froze, his arm drawn back to deliver another blow.
 “Maebhe,” he said, breathlessly.
 His head was bowed, his curls falling to hide his eyes.
-“If you knew the things he’d done, working for Unity, you’d be thanking me.
+“If you knew the things he’d done in Unity’s name, you’d be thanking me.
 I’m doing the world a favor.”

 “Why do you get to decide that?
 Why do you get a second chance and he doesn’t?
 If someone had killed you, back when you still worked for them, there would’ve been no one alive today willing to help me.
 So wasn’t it good that you lived?”

 Roman sat back, stunned, and dropped his arm.
-Avoiding her gaze, he stared at his bloody hands.
-“We should keep moving, anyway,” he said.
-When he finally looked up at her, Maebhe took an involuntary step back.
+He stared at his bloody hands, avoiding her gaze.
+“We should keep moving, anyway,” he said, finally.
+When he looked up at her, Maebhe took an step back.
 Had his eyes always been so large?
 She remembered them being striking, but something seemed different.
 It was like both pupils and iris had blown wider, the cold black fixed on Maebhe, reflecting her face.
-Maybe that’s all it was — her own fear, her frightened expression, presented for her so clearly.
+Maybe that’s all it was—her own fear, her frightened expression, presented for her so clearly.

 Before she could offer him a hand, he brushed her aside and hauled himself up.
-Giving him a moment to recompose himself, Maebhe looked away while he wiped his hands on a handkerchief, then his bloody boots on the rug so they wouldn’t leave a trail.
+Maebhe looked away while he wiped his hands on a handkerchief, then his bloody boots on the rug so they wouldn’t leave a trail.
 He stepped over the Enforcer’s body, bloody but still breathing, and nodded at Maebhe.
 Together, they hurried through the common room, down a hall, and into a barren stairwell.

 Maebhe looked at him, but his expression gave nothing away.
 “Yeah?
 Which one?”